databoy-eng/Project-TMDB-Data-Analysis-/README.md

 # Investigate-a-Dataset-TMDB-Movies

-Udacity DAND Project - Investigate a Dataset
+Project - Investigate a Dataset

-Overview
+## Overview

-The selected dataset is TMDb Movie Data which contains information about imdb movies with their average rating, budget, revenue...etc
+TMDB is the dataset originated from Kaggle to be used for this investigated research.
+That dataset contains over 10,00 movies gathered from The Movie Database(TMDB).
+Consisting of of 21 columns addressing areas as revenue, budget, and popularity.

-The explored questions are:
+The following segment provides the research questions that guided this exploratory analysis.

-What are the Top 10 Movies by Rating?
+Which movie has the highest and lowest profit?
-What is the distribution of average movies ratings?
+Is there a relationship between higher budgeted movies and more revenue?
-What is the Number of Produced Movies by Genres?
+What impact do user ratings have on proft?
-What is the maximum production for each genre number in a year?
+Which genres demonstrates the highest profit?